Aishanipach/Pagination_boilerplate/README.md

 # Pagination template📑

-Go ahead and fork the repository or download to incorporate pagination component. </br>
+Go ahead and fork the repository or download to incorporate pagination component.
+Using react-js-pagination. </br>
 Install `npm install react-js-pagination`

 ## Available Scripts